wundergraph/wundergraph/docs/at-a-glance.md

 # UserInfo.graphql

 query (
   # the @fromClaim injects the Email address into the GraphQL Operation
   # by doing so, we're forcing the user to authenticate against our OpenID Connect provider
   # the user cannot set the email variable by themselves, it's being injected from the OIDC claims
   $email: String! @fromClaim(name: EMAIL)
 ) {
-    userInfo: db_findFirstusers(where: {email: {equals: $email}}){
+  userInfo: db_findFirstusers(where: { email: { equals: $email } }) {
     id
     email
     name
     lastlogin
   }
 }
 ```